EpiCoder: Encompassing Diversity and Complexity in Code Generation: Conclusion

 \section{Conclusion}

 In this work, we introduce a feature tree-based synthesis framework for generating diverse and complex code instruction data.
 Inspired by Abstract Syntax Trees (AST), our approach constructs hierarchical feature trees to capture semantic relationships within code, enabling scalable synthesis of instruction data with controllable complexity.
-By evolving the feature tree and sampling features, we enhance both the diversity and complexity of the generated data, offering significant advantages for instruction tuning of code LLMs.
 The experimental results demonstrate that our synthesized data excels in both diversity and complexity, and the trained EpiCoder achieves outstanding performance in tasks of varying complexity, from function-level to file-level benchmarks.
-Moreover, our approach shows strong potential for scaling to repository-level code synthesis and advancing the usability of code LLMs in increasingly complex programming environments.
+Moreover, our approach shows strong potential for scaling to repository-level code synthesis and advancing the usability of code LLMs in complex programming environments.